 The transcription pattern of PLDs in .
 The transcriptomic data collected from the public database Genevestigator after treatment by BTH, SA, flg22, elf18, pep2, and H2O2.
 All experiments were performed on the A. thaliana ecotype Col-0 in the different developmental stages treated with different concentrations of compounds and in different time points.
 The experiment ID provides the identification for the particular experiment in Genevestigator.
 For comparison, the transcription of PR-1, GST6, and ICS1 genes were added.

-The transcription pattern of n class="Gene">PLDs in .
-The transcriptomic data collected from the public database Genevestigator after treatment by BTH, SA, flg22, elf18, pep2, and H2O2.
-All experiments were performed on the A. thaliana ecotype Col-0 in the different developmental stages treated with different concentrations of compounds and in different time points.
-The experiment ID provides the identification for the particular experiment in Genevestigator.
-For comparison, the transcription of PR-1, GST6, and ICS1 genes were added.
-The aim of this part of our study was to find the metabolic compounds, which are affected by n class="Chemical">n-butanol and involved in the SA pathway.
+The aim of this part of our study was to find the metabolic compounds, which are affected by pan class="Chemical">n-butanol and involved in the SA pathway.
 For this purpose, we used the mass spectrometry-based metabolomic fingerprinting described by Vaclavik et al. (2013).
-A very important output from the screening is the evidence that t-butanol treatment, used in our study (but also by other researchers studying PLD function) as a negative control to n-butanol, is really biologically “inactive.”
+A very important output from the screening is the evidence that n>n class="Chemical">t-butanol treatment, used in our study (but also by other researchers studying PLD function) as a negative control to n-butanol, is really biologically “inactive.”
 This is based on the fact that the PCA analysis of the samples determined no differences between control samples vs. t-butanol and the SA treated samples vs. t-butanol (i.e., their metabolomes were similar).
 On the other hand, the samples treated with n-butanol clustered very well (Figure 5).
 We were able to identify several characteristic metabolites for the samples treated with n-butanol.
 We were also able to predict the molecular formulas and we proposed their tentative identification (Table 1).
 It is not surprising that a higher amount of SA and SA-hexoside was found in the samples treated by SA.
 In fact, we were able to identify only a few metabolites affected by SA, probably due to the relatively short time of treatment.
 It was shown that BTH causes significant alterations in metabolome 24 h after treatment, while after 4 h the changes were much less significant (Hien Dao et al., 2009).
 We chose the 6 h time-point to get the information in the same time frame as we used for the transcriptional study (Figure 1).
 Interestingly, n-butanol had a higher impact on the A. thaliana metabolome compared to the SA treatment.
 Seventeen metabolites were affected by SA and 34 by n-butanol (Figure 6).
-We were able to predict structure for several metabolites that changed upon treatment.
-The heat map representing the changes of 61 metabolites supplemented with RT-m/z and the putative names of several predicted compounds is shown in Figure 6.
-Interestingly, the behavior of n class="Chemical">phenylalanine, a precursor of SA biosynthesis, exhibits a similar pattern as PR-1 transcription upon treatment.
-Another two compounds exhibit patterns similar to PR-1 (RT_m/z 7.89_804.5 and 0.69_536.1; Figure 6).
-These compounds could be interesting targets of further research.

 Conclusion

-The observations were summarized in the scheme presented in Figure 8. n class="Chemical">n-butanol affects PR-1 transcription and NPR1 accumulation in the nucleus in the presence of SA.
+The observations were summarized in the scheme presented in Figure 8. pan class="Chemical">n-butanol affects n>n class="Gene">PR-1 transcription and NPR1 accumulation in the nucleus in the presence of SA.
 We propose that our current study should be a new puzzle fitting in the previous idea that PA produced by PLD is involved in the SA signaling pathway as n-butanol alters PLD activity.
 We found 61 metabolites whose levels were changed upon the treatment with n-butanol and SA.
 We showed that the n-butanol treatment has a higher impact on the metabolome than treatment with SA.
 We provided the metabolomic evidence that t-butanol can be really used as a negative control in studies using n-butanol.

 Figure 8